Santa Monica, California: Parks and recreation

-The Santa Monica Stairs, a long, steep staircase that leads from north of San Vicente down into Santa Monica Canyon, is a popular spot for outdoor workouts.
-Some area residents have complained that the stairs have become too popular, and attract too many exercisers to the wealthy neighborhood of multimillion-dollar properties.
+The Santa Monica Stairs, a long, steep staircase consisting of 152 wooden steps and 18 concrete steps in a straight path, that leads from north of San Vicente down into Santa Monica Canyon, is a popular spot for outdoor workouts.
+Some area residents have complained that the stairs have become too popular, attracting too many exercisers to the wealthy neighborhood of multimillion-dollar properties.

 Ishihara Park opened to the public in 2017 and acts as a buffer between the Los Angeles Metro Rail and the surrounding residential community.

 Government

 Local government

 Santa Monica is governed by the Santa Monica City Council, a Council-Manager governing body with seven members elected at-large.
-The mayor is Sue Himmelrich, and the Mayor Pro Tempore is Kristin McCowan.
-The other five council members are Gleam Davis, Phil Brock, Christine Parra, Kevin McKeown, and Oscar de la Torre.
+The mayor is Lana Negrete, and the Mayor Pro Tempore is Caroline Torosis.
+The other five council members are Jesse Zwick, Natalya Zernitskaya, Barry Snell, Dan Hall, and Ellis Raskin.